Two for the Dough: Plot summary

 Eventually, Stephanie and Grandma Mazur find themselves locked in the basement of Stiva's Funeral Home when Spiro and Kenny confront each other.
 It turns out that an associate of Kenny's, an auto mechanic named Sandeman, overheard enough to figure out what Kenny and Spiro were up to.
 He killed Moogey and stole the guns, which were hidden in Spiro's caskets.
 Kenny, believing that Spiro had double-crossed him, went on a rampage, sending body parts and threats to Spiro as well as Stephanie, before tracking down Sandeman and the guns, now hidden in the basement of the Funeral Home.
 They just have to kill Stephanie and Grandma Mazur to cover their tracks.

 However, Spiro and Kenny both underestimated Grandma Mazur.
 When they open the locked room, Grandma pulls a pistol from her handbag and opens fire, inadvertently hitting one of the caskets and causing an explosion that burns down the funeral home.
 Stephanie and Grandma Mazur both manage to escape, and Kenny staggers out a moment later, though there is no sign of Spiro.
 In a rage, Stephanie subdues Kenny - with some help from Morelli - and takes him to jail.

 Lula, the prostitute introduced in the previous book, One For the Money, gets a job as a file clerk at Vinnie's Bail Bonds company.
 She often joins Stephanie as her sidekick in addition to her filing duties.

-Car Death

-Stephanie's Jeep Wrangler, Sahara model, stolen outside of the Eternal Slumber funeral home on Stark Street, and most likely wound up in a chop shop.